Shweta172004/CHATTOBOTTO/README.md

 4. **Launch the Application**: Launch the Flask application by running the appropriate command.
 This initiates the local server and allows you to access Chattobotto via your web browser.

 5. **Engage with Chattobotto**: Once the application is up, start a conversation with Chattobotto.
-Ask medical questions or engage in small talk – it's here to assist and chat! or load the model from hugging face hub to fine tune it more on your specific medical assistance and research purpose
+Ask medical questions or engage in small talk – it's here to assist and chat!

+6. load the model from hugging face hub to fine tune it more on your specific medical assistance and research purpose

 ## Dataset and Fine-Tuning ⚙️📊